Genre = Paranormal, Fantasy, Romance

 “Why did you bust the wolf loose, Dr. Jones?
 You didn’t seem the type.
 Are you one of those freaking animal lovers?”
 Feldspars’ surly guard demanded.

 Ariel glared briefly and then dismissed the speaker.
 The man and his attitude weren’t important.
 Getting away was.
 “Yes, Frank.
-In this case, I am an animal lover.
+I’m an animal lover.
 I’m setting the wolf free.”

-“Well, I hope you got everything you wanted when you got out, because you can’t go back now anyway.
-You know this whole place is about to be blown all to hell, right?”
+“Well, I hope you got everything you wanted because you can’t go back.
+This whole place is about to be blown all to hell.”

 “Did you have to kill him?
 What if the man had a family?”
 Ariel demanded, biting her lip as Brandi swerved and drove down a side road she said would take them out a rarely used entrance.